discos/doc/developer/howto/github/branch_and_merge.rst

 .. code-block:: bash

-   $ git commit -am "updated README.md for the doc example"
+   $ git commit -am "fix issue #xxx: updated README.md for the doc example"

 If we look now at the status and the commit tree of our local repo we can see: